The leading assessment of ADHD & comorbid disorders in children and youth ages 6 to 18

 For the Conners 3GI, the index contains the 10 most predictive items from the original Conners Parent and Teacher Rating Scales with updated normative data.
 This index is useful for monitoring treatment effectiveness and changes over time.
 This index is available in parent and teacher formats.
 See page 34 for more information.

 The Conners 3 consists of three standard forms: Parent (Conners 3-P), Teacher (Conners 3-T) and Self-Report (Conners 3-SR).
 All forms can be administered online, by email, or on paper.
-Following administration, Conners 3 forms can be scored using the MHS QuikScoreTM Format, MHS Scoring Software, or the online portal.
-Three useful reports can then be generated from the online or software forms.
+Following administration, Conners 3 forms can be scored using the MHS QuikScoreTM Format or through the MHS Online Assessment Center+.
+Three useful reports can then be generated online.

 Conners 3 DSM-5 Scoring Update